Rhoban/workspace/README.md

 Don't forget to re-run the shell to have the change, you should then be able to run the `rhio` command.

+### Installing RoboCup monitoring software

+You can now compile the RoboCup monitoring software:

+    ./workspace build monitoring_robocup

+Run this command to add `MonitoringRobocup` to your `$PATH`:

+    echo alias "MonitoringRoboCup=\"\$PWD/devel_release/lib/monitoring_robocup/MonitoringRoboCup\"" >> ~/.bashrc

+Don't forget to re-run the shell to have the change, you should then be able to run the `MonitoringRoboCup` command.

 ## Basic commands